evgenyneu/ASP3162/08_godunov_kurganov/README.md

 v_t + v v_x = 0
 ```

-numerically using Godunov’s and Kurganov-Tadmor methods.
+numerically using Godunov’s and Kurganov-Tadmor's methods.

 ## YouTube movies of solutions